spatie/laravel-medialibrary/README.md

     ...
 ```

-All files of the medialibrary will be stored on that disk.
+All files of the media library will be stored on that disk.
 If you are planning on
 working with the image manipulations you should configure a queue on your service
 with the name specified in the config file.